tyybbi/RekBong/README.md

 # RekBong

-An Android app to help keep track of spotted vehicle number plates (1-999).
+An Android app to help keep track of spotted vehicle number plates, when playing Consecutive Number Plate Spotting (CNPS).
+The app supports numbers from 1 to 999, in ascending or descending order.

 ## Features and usage